Americans' household debt surpasses $16T for first time

-Total household debt for Americans has risen to a record $16 trillion, according to a report from The Federal Reserve Bank of New York, as Amerians grapple with inflation and rising costs.
+Total household debt for Americans has risen to a record $16 trillion, according to a report from The Federal Reserve Bank of New York, as Americans grapple with inflation and rising costs.

 “Americans are borrowing more, but a big part of the increased borrowing is attributable to higher prices,” NY Fed researchers wrote in a blog post accompanying the report, released Tuesday.